Read This First

 Prompt 1: The “problem” seems to be only that there is no guarantee or certainty in the expectations naturally emergent of our inductive experience, right?

-At this stage, the gain is not memorizing the conclusion but learning to think with Concisely define the problem of induction.
+Treat what The Problem of Induction is being used, the objection that would change the answer, and a borderline case where the idea strains as handles, not slogans.
 The question should remain open enough for revision but structured enough that disagreement is not mere drift.
 The scientific pressure is methodological: claims need standards of explanation, evidence, and error-correction that survive enthusiasm.

 How can we rationally justify the jump from observing specific instances to assuming a general rule applies?
 Just observing repeated sunrises doesn’t prove it will always happen.